 Figure 10.
 Comparison of two SP dipoles, both of which were measured directly and constructed by means of superposition, and corresponding rolling correlation coefficient.
-Top: Dipole between electrodes 5 and 1, bottom: Dipole between electrodes 8 and 1. a, c) Filtered direct (black) and indirect time-series (purple) moving average filter, window length 12.5 hours).
-The time-series between both reference electrodes (E16-E01, gray solid line) is shown here for reference, and is used in the superposition procedure.
-Red dots indicate raw data of dipoles, from which the rolling mean was computed.
-Raw data for dipole E16-E01 and for the superposition is not shown.
-The labels A and B in (a) depict temporally localized anomalies that will be discussed in detail in Sect.
-5.3.3. b, d) Results of moving correlation, window length: 24.5 hours.
+Top: Dipole between electrodes 5 and 1, bottom: Dipole between electrodes 8 and 1. a, c) Filtered direct and indirect time-series (moving average filter, window length 12.5 hours).
+The time-series between both reference electrodes (E16-E01) is shown here for reference, and is used in the superposition procedure.
+Gray dots indicate raw data of dipoles, from which the rolling mean was computed.
+Raw data for dipole E16-E01 and for superposition not shown.
+The labels A and B in a) depict temporally localized anomalies, that will be discussed in detail in Sect.
+5.3.3. b, d) Result of moving correlation, window length: 24.5 hours.